Challenges in Solving Chiral Hydrodynamics: Conclusions

-\textit{6.
-Conclusions.} In this paper we showed that ideal chiral hydrodynamics, as derived from kinetic theory \cite{Chen:2015gta}, has an ill-posed initial-value problem and is acausal.
-Having an ill-posed initial-value problem means that the solution of the partial differential equations does not exist or is not unique, which implies that the system cannot be solved and numerical simulations cannot be performed.
-However, when fixing a particular hydrodynamic frame, namely the Landau frame, the theory becomes locally well-posed and causal if certain conditions are met.
-Thus, the version in Eq.\ \eqref{landau} of the theory proposed by \cite{Chen:2015gta} can be numerically solved.
-Therefore, our results are crucial for the ongoing research on anomalous effects in hydrodynamics, which is is especially relevant for the quark-gluon plasma.
+In this paper we investigated causality and the initial-value problem of the ideal chiral hydrodynamic equations derived from kinetic theory \cite{Chen:2015gta}.
+We performed a comprehensive study of such properties both in the linear and nonlinear regimes of these equations.
+The linear regime describes perturbations around a general (e.g. nonlinear) solution of the ideal hydrodynamic equations, which includes the rotating global equilibrium state.
+We found that ideal chiral hydrodynamics, in a general hydrodynamic frame where energy diffusion is nonzero, has an ill-posed initial-value problem and is acausal.
+This issue appears both in the linear and nonlinear regimes.
+Having an ill-posed initial-value problem means that a general solution of the partial differential equations does not exist or is not unique, which implies that the system cannot be solved and numerical simulations cannot be performed.
+However, when using other choices of hydrodynamic frames, namely the Landau frame, the theory becomes locally well-posed and causal if certain conditions are met.
+Thus, the version in Eq.\ \eqref{landau} of the theory proposed by \cite{Chen:2015gta} is free from unphysical features and can be numerically solved.
+In particular, we found that the magnitude of the vorticity is directly constrained by the coefficient that encodes the anomaly due to causality.
+This provides a concrete example where the size of the gradients of classical, macroscopic quantities (i.e., the vorticity) is bound by the relativistic quantum nature of the fluid constituents.
+These constraints appear both in the linear and nonlinear regimes.

+Furthermore, for completeness, we also studied the well-known first-order formulation of viscous chiral hydrodynamics in the Landau frame constrained from the entropy-current \cite{Son:2009tf}, and proved that this theory is also acausal, which should be expected given that the nonanomalous terms in the equations reduce to Navier-Stokes theory, which is known to be acausal and unstable.
+We argued that such issues can be naturally fixed in the derivative expansion by taking into account all the possible terms at first-order, in the context of \cite{Bemfica:2017wps,Kovtun:2019hdm,Bemfica:2019knx,Hoult:2020eho,Bemfica:2020zjp}.